research-ag/icrcX/icrc-84.md

 `deposit_fee` specifies the fee that is deducted each time a deposit is detected and consolidated into the service's main account.
 The `deposit_fee` can but does not have to coincide with the transfer fee of the underlying ICRC-1 token.
-However, the application of the `deposit_fee` coincides with the ICRC-1 transfers into the service's main account.
+However, the _application_ of the `deposit_fee` should coincide with actual transfers happening.
-For example, if the user makes multiple installments into the deposit account and then the service manages to consolidates them all at once into its main account then the `deposit_fee` is charged only once.
+For example, if the user makes multiple installments into the deposit account and then the service manages to consolidates them all at once into its main account then the `deposit_fee` should be charged only once.
+But still, the amount of the `deposit_fee` can differ from the underlying transfer fee charged by the ledger.

 `withdrawal_fee` specifies the fee that is deducted when the user makes a withdrawal.
 The `withdrawal_fee` can but does not have to coincide with the transfer fee of the underlying ICRC-1 token.